SpyrjaGaldr/path/README.md

 ### Installing

 Implementation is written in plain vanilla C as a single source file (roughly ~400 LOC).
 Just compile `path.c` directly with your favorite compiler.
-The provided makefile can be used if `make` is available on your system (Windows and Linux-like platforms).
+The provided makefile can be used if 'make' is available on your system (Windows and Linux-like platforms).

 Clone the repository: